checkmarx-ts/checkmarx-github-action/README.md

 - Make sure you do **Checkout** of the code, before Checkmarx Scan Step;

+- Make sure you run the step under an image contains Java version CxCLI supports (Java 8), for example: ubuntu-latest;

 - Project name will be always the name of the Repository concatenated with branch scanned.
 For example: "TestRepository-master".
 This is considered as Best Practice for naming convention when scanning from any Build Server.

 - If there is no project with same name in Checkmarx Server, a new project will be created automatically.